bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 <!-- theme: error -->

-###  Select Carefully – No Confirmation
+###  Select carefully – no confirmation
 > Once you press `Enter`, the selected themes will be deleted immediately, with no further confirmation.

 If you have any doubts – especially about deleting multiple themes/versions – it is safest to delete them through the control panel GUI.
-This GUI allows you to compare uploaded versions, and to inspect their metadata.
+This GUI allows you to compare uploaded versions and to inspect their metadata.

 </div>
 </div>
 </div>

-## Other Bundling or Upload Errors
+## Other bundling or upload errors

 For any other `not ok` bundling or upload errors that you receive, please refer to these debugging guidelines Theme setup and sizing diagnostics in preceding sections throughout this page, or the following article titled [Troubleshooting Theme Uploads](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/troubleshooting-your-setup).

 ## Resources

-### Related Articles
+### Related articles
 * [Naming Your Theme and Theme Variations](https://developer.bigcommerce.com/stencil-docs/deploying-a-theme/naming-your-theme)
 * [Checking a Theme's Size](https://developer.bigcommerce.com/stencil-docs/deploying-a-theme/checking-a-themes-size)
 * [Preparing Thumbnail Images](https://developer.bigcommerce.com/stencil-docs/deploying-a-theme/preparing-thumbnail-images)